bngrossmann/new-york-crime-analysis/README.md

 * All suspect and victim demographics
   * over 40% of the suspect data is unknown
   * likely entangled with population demographics of precincts
+### Creating Columns
+There is information that is not explictly presented anywhere, but does exist within the data that is already present.
+Some of it can be made into their own columns so they can be examined seperately from the data it was hidden within.
+* Day of the week
+  * This 7 day cycle affects social patterns

 ## Issues with Data and Resolution Action
 * Time value increments too fine